luk036/ellipsoid-method/ell-review.md

 Once more, the pattern of access enables the entire computation to be performed in-place.

-The Cholesky or LDLT decomposition can be computed using either row-based or column-based methods:
+The Cholesky or $LDL^\mathsf{T}$ decomposition can be computed using either row-based or column-based methods:

 - Column-Based: In this approach, the computation is conducted in a column-wise manner.
 The inner loops calculate the current column using a matrix-vector product that accumulates the effects of previous columns.